-How to Become a Successful Writer: 5 Productivity Tools
+How to Become a Successful Writer: 5 Things You Need for Productive Writing

 3 Ways to Use These Tools

-- Before you start a book, take it out and look at each item.
+- Before you start a book, take out the list above and look at each item.
 Ask yourself if you have each one in place, or if you don’t, think about how you can either put the missing piece in place or work around it.

 - When you’re having a hard time getting a book or story written, check the list.
 Is there a piece of the puzzle missing?
 What exactly is hindering you from getting the book done?
 Find that missing factor and get yourself back on track.